George-Marian/George-Marian/README.md

 💻 Mainly working with **Python**, dabbled in **C/C++**, R, JavaScript, HTML/CSS. 🌐

-🎨 Despite a passion for art, I've embraced informatics, aiming to bridge tech and creativity. 🎭
+🎨 Despite my passion for art, I've embraced informatics, aiming to bridge tech and creativity. 🎭

 🌈 Join me in exploring the intersection of art, logic, and technology. 🚀